qyang-nj/llios/xctest/README.md

 ...
 BUNDLE  ...
 ```

 Bundles provide the Mach-O mechanism for loading extension (or plugin-in) code into an application at runtime.
 You can google to find out more details about `MH_BUNDLE`.
-The important thing we need to know is that bundle is loaded by the loader (usually the executable) through `dlopen`.
+The important thing we need to know here is that bundle is loaded by the loader (usually the executable) through `dlopen`.

 After digging into the `dyld` source code, I found this interesting snippet of code ([link](https://github.com/opensource-apple/dyld/blob/3f928f32597888c5eac6003b9199d972d49857b5/src/dyldAPIs.cpp#L1428-L1432)).